OpenRefine/OpenRefine/GOVERNANCE.md

 ## Roles and responsibilities
 OpenRefine development is based on user consensus and open discussion between users.
 Decision making must be done in a transparent, open fashion (ie. using discussion list and issue list).
 No decisions about the project’s direction, bug fixes or features may be done in private without community involvement and participation.
 Discussions must begin at the earliest possible point on a topic; the community’s participation is vital during the entire decision-making process.

+All project participants abide by the [Code of Conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md).

 Anyone with an interest in the project can join the community, contribute to the project design, and participate in the decision making process.
 This document describes how that participation takes place.

 ### Users